 Calcium: It's a rich source of calcium.
 It helps in keeping away osteoporosis, muscle cramps, spasms, and hypertension.

-Carbohydrates: Carbohydrates are the body’s main source of energy.
-However, because of high carb content, this is not keto-friendly.
+Carbohydrates: Carbohydrates are the body's main source of energy.
+However, because of its high carb content, this is not keto-friendly.

 Phosphorus: Phosphorus is important for bone health, enzyme activation, proper metabolism, and energy production.